Prop 50 Approved by CA Voters by More than 2 Million Votes

 Total spending on this campaign likely totaled more than $100,000.

-The latest campaign financing reports for the Proposition 50 campaign showed that $50.4 million raised to support the ballot measure and $44.3 million raised in opposition to the congressional redistricting plan.
+The latest campaign financing reports for the Proposition 50 campaign showed that $50.4 million was raised to support the ballot measure and $44.3 million was raised in opposition to the congressional redistricting plan.
 Most of the money raised both for and against today’s ballot measure came from fewer than 20 total contributors.

 The top 10 contributors to Yes on 50, Governor Newsom’s Ballot Measure Committee totaled 95% of the campaign’s money.